hapax/hapax.github.io/assets/simple-physics.md

 I haven't told you the dimensions of viscosity yet, but we can find them fairly easily.
-Imagine two layers separated by a distance $d$.
+Imagine two layers of fluid flow separated by a distance $d$.
 Suppose I try to separate them by simply moving one layer, parallel to the second but at speed $v$.
 Experiment shows that the fluid will resist with some force $f = F/A$ per